From Moral Issues that Divide Us

 Legal Limitations of Free Speech

 Even in a country like the U.S. that values free speech, not every expressed idea is legally protected, and since the 1920s the U.S. Supreme Court has clarified the Constitutional limits of free speech.
 While there is no master list of exceptions to free speech, the critical ones include expressions that (1) pose a clear and present danger of imminent violence or lawlessness, (2) threaten national security, (3) constitute fighting words that inflict injury, (4) maliciously defame someone’s character through false facts, or (5) are obscene as judged by community standards.
-We’ll look at each of these.
+We will look at each of these.

 The cornerstone of many legal restrictions on free speech is the clear and present danger doctrine, which allows governments to prohibit expressions that cause danger to public peace, the classic example of which is someone causing panic by shouting “fire” in a crowded theater.
 This doctrine was articulated in a Supreme Court case involving a socialist politician named Charles Schenck who during World War I distributed pamphlets urging people to dodge the draft.
 The Court upheld his conviction and stated that “the question in every case is whether the words used are used in such circumstances and are of such a nature as to create a clear and present danger that they will bring about the substantive evils that Congress has a right to prevent" (Schenck v.
 United States, 1919).
 Later court decisions clarified the clear and present danger doctrine to prevent it from applying too broadly.
-One ruling introduced what is sometimes called the “time to answer” test: a particular expression cannot be considered a clear and present danger if there is full opportunity to discuss the merits of the idea.
+One ruling introduced what is sometimes called the “time to answer” test: an expression cannot be considered a clear and present danger if there is full opportunity to discuss the merits of the idea.
 “If there be time to expose through discussion the falsehood and fallacies, to avert the evil by the processes of education, the remedy to be applied is more speech, not enforced silence.
 Only an emergency can justify repression” (Whitney v.
 California, 1927).
 The point is that it is hard to see an expression as an immediate danger if there is time to sit down with the person and debate with him about his idea.
 A more recent ruling introduced the imminent lawless action test whereby governments can restrict an expression that produces “imminent lawless action and is likely to incite or produce such action” (Brandenburg v.
 Ohio, 1969).
 The criterion here of “imminent lawless action” is a little more precise than that of “clear and present danger,” but the central point is the same: expressions that threaten immediate harm may be censored.

 The Supreme Court’s view on free speech and national security was formulated in a case involving Benjamin Gitlow, a prominent communist politician, who was convicted in New York for anarchy because he published a pamphlet that called for violent revolution.
 Even though the pamphlet was written in Yiddish, not English, the Supreme Court upheld his conviction stating that “Such utterances, by their very nature, involve danger to the public peace and to the security of the State.
 They threaten breaches of the peace, and ultimate revolution. . . .
 A single revolutionary spark may kindle a fire that, smouldering for a time, may burst into a sweeping and destructive conflagration” (Gitlow v.
 New York, 1925).
 According to this ruling, legislative bodies, like that of New York State, are permitted to enact laws that punish offenders for expressions that aim to unlawfully overthrow the government.
 However, the Court recognized that there are no grounds for restricting the “utterance or publication of abstract doctrine or academic theory having no propensity to incite concrete action.”
 The speech must urge a course of action that threatens the government, which, the Court believed, Gitlow did.